 Generally speaking, a minor (someone under the age of 18) is tried in a juvenile court.
 The California law provides for certain situations in which minors can be tried as an adult.
 California allows children who are least 14 years of age to face adult charges for various offenses.
 If a prosecutor determines the case is serious enough, they can file it in an adult court.
 For this to happen, the prosecutor must file a petition for a fitness hearing.

 A dedicated juvenile defense lawyer will make your child’s journey through the penal system easier.
-For help with a California juvenile case in Los Angeles, reach out to an attorney at Spolin Law P.C..
+For help with a California juvenile case in Los Angeles, reach out to an attorney or staff member at Spolin Law P.C.
 We have the experience necessary to make sure that your son or daughter is treated fairly after accusations against them surface.
 Schedule your free consultation using the online form, or by calling (310) 424-5816 today.